-- This is my 30th year at UI.
+- 28 years at Iowa.
 PhD from Cornell University, 1989.
 Lived many places before that - 13 in 17 years, all over US and also in Europe. - Teaching: data structures, computer graphics, virtual reality, algorithms.
-Most recently have regularly taught iOS/iPhone/iPad App Development class (incl joint class with Vietnam), and CS 2100: Introduction to Informatics. - Two semesters teaching in Hanoi - Research: previously, the Hank VR research group.
+Most recently have regularly taught iOS/iPhone/iPad App Development class (incl joint class with Vietnam), and CS 1: Fundamentals (a lot like this course). - Two semesters teaching in Hanoi - Research: previously, the Hank VR research group.
 Now, the Computational Epidemiology group.
-E.g. "Gamifying Accelerometer Use Increases Physical Activity Levels of Sedentary Office Workers", "More than Just a Game?
-A Randomized Controlled Trial of Pokèmon Go on Physical Activity Habits", "Using Computer Vision and Depth Sensing to Measure Healthcare Worker-Patient Contacts and Personal Protective Equipment Adherence Within Hospital Rooms - Outside of work: when not hanging out at home, I'm somewhere in the world riding an ElliptiGO homepage.cs.uiowa.edu/~cremer/courses/cs1210/
+E.g. "Gamifying Accelerometer Use Increases

+Physical Activity Levels of Sedentary Office Workers", "More than Just a Game?
+A Randomized Controlled Trial of Pokèmon Go on Physical Activity Habits", "Using Computer Vision and Depth Sensing to Measure Healthcare Worker-Patient Contacts and Personal Protective Equipment Adherence Within Hospital Rooms " - Outside of work: when not hanging out at home, I'm somewhere in the world riding an ElliptiGO homepage.cs.uiowa.edu/~cremer/courses/cs2110/